ibm-cloud-docs/citrix-netscaler-vpx/hsm-order-certificate.md

 	As shown, the system processes and interprets the CSR text, then displays this in the following page.

-	Make sure to select a valid email account and domain/sub-domain, because this is the designated method to validate the ownership of the domain.
+	Make sure to select a valid email account and domain or subdomain, because this is the designated method to validate the ownership of the domain.

 	Confirm your order details and click **Place Order**.

-4. You will receive an order confirmation with the details of the certificate request to the account you indicated.
+4. You receive an order confirmation with the details of the certificate request to the account you indicated.

 	Click the link in the email to approve the domain validation request.
-At this point the SSL request should be ready to begin fulfillment.
+At this point, the SSL request is ready to begin fulfillment.